The Long Delay to Arithmetic Generalization: When Learned Representations Outrun Behavior: Preliminaries

 \section{Preliminaries}

-\paragraph{Task and model setting.} Building on~\cite{lr26}, we study the one-step Collatz prediction problem.
+\paragraph{Tasks and model setting.} Building on~\cite{lr26}, we study the one-step Collatz prediction problem.
 The model receives an integer \(n\) written as a sequence of base-\(b\) digits and must predict the corresponding digit sequence for \(T(n)\), where

+More generally, we write \(T_k\) for the Collatz family obtained by keeping the even branch \(n/2\) and replacing the odd branch \(3n+1\) with \(kn+1\), so the standard map above is \(T_3\).
+We use the \(k=-1\) member as a controlled comparison because it changes the odd-branch arithmetic while preserving the parity-conditioned branching structure.
+This strengthens our interpretation of the base effect.
+If the same local-predictability structure and base-dependent ordering persist under \(k=-1\), they are less naturally explained as peculiarities of the standard \(3n+1\) rule and more naturally explained as consequences of numeral representation (App.~\ref{apx:km1}).

 Both inputs and targets are represented in the same base \(b\) and written as digit sequences \(d_k \cdots d_0\), ordered from most significant to least significant digit.
-The even and odd cases of the map differ qualitatively in difficulty.
-In even bases, the $n/2$ branch is locally computable with one-digit lookahead, whereas the $3n+1$ branch requires carry propagation across digit positions; we make this precise in \S\ref{sec:results_base}.
+For the standard \(T_3\) map, the even and odd branches differ qualitatively in difficulty.
+In even bases, the \(n/2\) branch is locally computable with one-digit lookahead, whereas the \(3n+1\) branch requires carry propagation across digit positions; we make this precise in \S\ref{sec:results_base}.
+Beyond $k=-1$, we also evaluate $k$-Collatz with $k\in{5,7}$, the iterate $T^2$, a format-matched transfer between Collatz and GCD, and $4$-digit addition, with full task definitions and results in Appendices~\ref{apx:task_families},~\ref{apx:transfer_details}, and~\ref{apx:pythia_details}

 \paragraph{Number representation and local arithmetic structure.} We represent each input integer \(n\) in base \(b\) as a sequence of digits \(d_k \cdots d_0\) such that